gamefox-dev/gdxts/README.md

 ### InputHandler

-You can use `InputHandler` for handling touch events.
+You can use `ViewportInputHandler` for handling touch events.

 For the event-based approach: